A relaxed little Pacific paradise, with jungle bungalows and beach-facing rooms, and a welcoming restaurant and bar”

 - Whale watching

-All ages are welcome; we think it's best for older children and teenagers.
-You need to keep a close eye on your children because of the setting, sea and roaming wildlife.
+All ages are welcome; we think it's best for primary school age children and teenagers.
+Our kids absolutely loved the pool, beach and abundant wildlife.
+Keep a close eye on younger children because of the setting and strong sea currents on the beach.

 Family friendly accommodation:

-We'd recommend booking a Family Beach Suite, which sleeps 6, and has a fridge and basic cutlery and crockery in case you want a picnic, along with a little sink.
-Alternatively book 2 Bungalows or turf your teen out to sleep in a Cabina and sleep where you want.
-If you've got a small family (2 adults, 1-2 younger children), you could book Coco Joe's Bungalow.
+We'd recommend a Family Beach Suite, which sleeps 6, and has a fridge and basic cutlery and crockery, along with a little sink.
+Standard Beach Rooms sleep 4 and lead right onto the beach.
+Alternatively book 2 Bungalows or Cabinas if you have older kids happy to have their own room.
+For a small family (2 adults, 1-2 younger children), book Coco Joe's Bungalow or Colibri Bungalow.

 - Baby cots